thechamppc/analog-and-digital-clock/README.md

 ![Cover Image](https://raw.githubusercontent.com/tiluckdave/acdc-boilerplate/master/designs/cover.png)

 We are building this cool Analog & Digital Clock using JavaScript concepts.
-Your task is to make the output look like the cover image above.
+Our task is to make the output look like the cover image above.

 ## Styles